 We always recommend our users to start a site on WordPress.org because it’s the most flexible publishing platform in the world.
 You can easily choose a WordPress theme that matches your industry as well as your business’ unique needs.
-You can also find the right plugins to extend the functionalities without having to hire a developer thanks to the huge WordPress.org community.
+You can also find the right plugins to extend the functionalities of your site without having to hire a developer thanks to the huge WordPress.org community.

 We hope this guide helped you understand the differences between WordPress.com and WordPress.org.

-If you enjoyed this article, you may also want to read check out the actual cost of building a website.
+If you enjoyed this article, you may also want to check out the actual cost of building a website.